Beuth-Erdelt/Benchmark-Experiment-Host-Manager/TPCTC23/README.md

 	-syl 1 \
 	run &>logs/experiment.4.1.log &
 ```

+This runs a sequence of 6 runs, each with a clean copy.
+Each run generates the TPC-H data.
+The runs also have an increasing number of threads given by `nvu`.

 The parameters are
 * `aws`: we have nodegroups and components should be assigned accordingly